openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     &registration=%7B%22subject_syntax_types_supported%22:%5B%22jkt%22%5D,
     %22id_token_signing_alg_values_supported%22:%5B%22RS256%22%5D%7D
 ```

+Note that the authentication request might only include request parameters and not be targeted to a particular `authorization_endpoint`, in which case, ther user must use particular Self-Issued OP application to scan the QR code with such request.

 Note: Such an authentication request might result in a large QR code, especially when including a `claims` parameter and extensive registration data.
 A RP MAY consider to use a `request_uri` in such a case.